Endoscopy is a medical procedure

-Endoscopy is a medical procedure, during which a tool called endoscope is used in order to examine internal organs of the patient without conducting a surgery.
-Endoscopy is a general name, under which many others, such as gastroenterology, colonoscopy, sigmoidoscopy and hysteroscopy are sheltered.
-Types of endoscopy procedure vary depending on the organ examined and the way through which endoscope enters one's body.
+Endoscopy is a medical procedure that utilizes an instrument named endoscope so as to inspect the patient's internal organs without performing a surgery.
+Endoscopy is a broad name, below which numerous others, for instance, colonoscopy, gastroenterology, hysteroscopy and, sigmoidoscopy are covered.
+Kinds of endoscopy are rely on the organ inspected and the route through which endoscope accesses one's body.

-Your doctor will send you to endoscopy procedure if you experience health problems without a known reason – endoscope will allow the doctor to see whether there is a previously undetected disease in your body.
+Your specialist will direct you to endoscopy in case you have health issues without an identified cause – endoscope will enable the specialist to understand if there is a formerly unnoticed illness in your body.

-•Upper endoscopy / upper GI (gastrointestinal) endoscopy/gastroscopy – an endoscope enters your body through your mouth and is used to check your upper digestive system up to small intestine
+•Upper endoscopy / upper GI (gastrointestinal) endoscopy/gastroscopy – an endoscope accesses your body over your mouth and examineyour upper digestive system up to small intestine

-•Sigmoidoscopy– this type of endoscopy is also focused on sigmoidal part of your colon
+•Sigmoidoscopy– likewise concentrated onthe sigmoidal part of your colon

-•Hysteroscopy – in this endoscopy procedure, an endoscope is inserted into uterus in order to search for sources of unusual bleeding
+•Hysteroscopy – an endoscope is placed into the uterus to scan for origins of uncommon bleeding

-•Capsule endoscopy – a new, experimental procedure, during which endoscope is swallowed by a patient in a form of a capsule.
+•Capsule endoscopy – a novel, experimental method,inwhich endoscope is swallowed by a patient in the form of a capsule.

 15 to 30 minutes